fhoedemakers/smsplus64/README.md

 ## How to use on real hardware using N64Flashcartmenu on a flashcart.

-For this to work with  [N64FlashCartmenu](https://github.com/Polprzewodnikowy/N64FlashcartMenu), copy smsPlus64.z64 to the menu/emulators folder of your SD-card.
+For this to work with  [N64FlashCartMenu](https://github.com/Polprzewodnikowy/N64FlashcartMenu), copy smsPlus64.z64 to the menu/emulators folder of your SD-card.
 More info in the N64FlashcartMenu [Getting Started Guide](https://github.com/Polprzewodnikowy/N64FlashcartMenu/blob/main/docs/00_getting_started_sd.md)

+>[!NOTE]
+> For the moment, you need to download the N64FlashcartMenu from the [rolling pre-release](https://github.com/Polprzewodnikowy/N64FlashcartMenu/releases/tag/rolling-release), as the current release does not support this yet.

 > [!NOTE]
 > According to the Everdrive manual, roms could also be run this way via the Everdrive menu by saving smsPlus64.z64 as ED64/emu/gg.z64 and ED64/emu/sms.z64.
 This does not work however.